swu1019lab/hastat/README.md

 hastat

-An easy to perform gene haplotypes analysis in Python.
+An easy library to perform gene haplotypes analysis in Python.